COREayan/Java-oops-bankApplication-project/README.md

 🚀 Getting Started
 Prerequisites
 - Java Development Kit (JDK) 8 or higher.
-- An IDE like IntelliJ IDEA or Eclipse (optional).
+- An IDE like IntelliJ IDEA or Eclipse.

   📄 CSV File Format
 The NewBankAccounts.csv file should be formatted as follows: